Monitor an active stream

-- Click Monitor on the menu bar to view snapshots of all started streams.
+- Click Monitor on the menu bar to view a reversible tile for each started stream.

-- Click Statistics in the lower-right corner of the snapshot tile to view source, transcoder, and delivery details for the stream.
+- Click Statistics in the lower-right corner of a tile to view connection, transcoding, and delivery details for the stream.

-- Click Snapshot in the lower-right corner of the statistics tile to see frame snapshots for the stream.
+- Click Thumbnail in the lower-right corner of a tile to see a frame thumbnail for the stream.

-- Click the go-to icon in the upper-right corner of the tile to go to the hosted page for the stream, if there is one.
+- Click the go-to icon in the upper-right corner of a tile to go to the hosted page for the stream, if there is one.

-- Click the live stream name in the upper-left of the tile to go to the stream's detail page.
+- Click the live stream name in the upper-left of a tile to go to the stream's detail page.